Gunsmithing Schools Reviewed

 |Trinidad State Jr. College||Yes||Associates Degree and NRA Summer Courses||High||Long||10||Colorado|

 |Montgomery Community College||Maybe for some Classes||Short and Long Term Classes||low-high||Medium||10||North Carolina|

 Considerations for a career as a Gunsmith

-Gunsmiths can take many forms from hobbyists, or amateurs who want to know how to fix and repair their own equipment, to professionals that will go on to own their own manufacturing company. it is important for you to understand where in this continuum that you would like to be.
+Gunsmiths can take many forms from hobbyists, or amateurs who want to know how to fix and repair their own equipment, to professionals that will go on to own their own manufacturing company.
+A quality gunsmithing school program can help in any of these roles and there are a number of education options.
+It is important for you to understand where in this continuum that you would like to be and find the gunsmith school option for you.
+Whether you want to be the best gunsmith you can be, or just repair your own firearms finding the right gunsmithing school program is important.
+Think of your education as an investment and plan accordingly .
 Any School is a significant investment in time and money and like all education, it is important to understand your end-game to know what you want to get out of your schooling before going to look at your options.

 Beyond the these broad based decisions, you will also need to know that gunsmithing is very detailed and tedious work.
 You often work for hours on getting fitment of parts just right, just to find out that you removed .001 of an inch too much material, and then you have to start all over again.
 Additionally, you will need to learn machining on a metal lathe and a vertical mill as well.
 You will also learn many chemical processed including gun bluing (very dangerous process), heat treating, welding, brazing, and many other metal working techniques.
 All of this will be used to work on family heirlooms, or tools that Police, SWAT and other professionals rely upon with their life, and to protect yours.
 Failure is not an option, increasing the stress levels significantly!